RowenTey/wss-bot/README.md

 3. Obtain a Google Sheet API key

-   > Open the Google Sheets API page and click the Enable button.
+   > Open the Google Sheets API page and click the "Enable" button.
 This takes you to the API manager page.

    > Select a project using the drop down menu at the top of the page.
 Create a new project, if you do not already have one.

-   > Choose Credentials in the left panel.
+   > Choose "Credentials" in the left panel.

-   > Click Manage service accounts, then create a service account for the connector.
+   > Click "Manage service accounts", then create a service account for the connector.
 On the Create key step, create and download a key in JSON format.

 ## Tech Stack